01Listen to How People Talk

 When you write the first draft of a scene, let the dialogue flow.
 Pour it out like cheap champagne.
-You can make it sparkle later, but first, you have to get it down on paper.
+You can make it sparkle like Dom Perignon later on by adding the finest fresh strawberries—first, you have to get it down on paper.
 This technique allows you to come up with lines you probably would never have thought of if you tried to get it right the first time.

 12Be an Improvisational Actor